ajcr/ajcr.github.io/_posts/2019-12-1-Using-J-to-approximate-pi.md

 </script>
 <script src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.0/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>

-You might see these approximations:
+You might see the approximations:

 $$ \sqrt{ 7 + \sqrt{6 + \sqrt{5}}} \approx \pi $$

+and

 $$ \ln(6) ^ {\ln(5) ^ {\ln(4) ^ {\ln(3) ^{\ln(2)}}}} \approx \pi $$

 and think:

-> Hmmm!
-How accurate are those..?
+_* Hmmm!
+How accurate are those..? *_

 You might then proceed to check using a scientific calculator, your phone, or your favourite programming language.
 But if you're like me, your next thought will be:

-> ...this is tedious and feels like more effort than necessary for a simple pattern of operations.
+_* ...this is tedious and feels like more effort than necessary for a simple pattern of operations. *_

 This is a compelling reason for learning a language that allows you to express and extend computional patterns with minimal effort.